Governing Urban Data

 Apart from the eight fields of innovation directly targeting specific sectors in a city (mobility, energy, etc.), three cross-cutting areas of innovation are present in all areas of urban life and must be considered consistently.
-One such cross cutting theme is urban governance & planning, or the “steering” of urban systems.
-Governance of the city can be both "top-down" coming from the city authorities, as well as "bottom-up" characterized by impulses from civil society and other non-state actors.
-The governance arena is characterised by interaction taking many different forms between many different actors.
+One of the cross cutting themes is urban governance & planning, or the “steering” of urban systems.
+Governance of the city can be both: "top-down", coming from the city authorities, as well as "bottom-up", characterized by impulses from civil society and other non-state actors.
+The governance arena is characterised by interaction in various forms between many different actors.

 Various early lessons from the Morgenstadt Initiative made clear that effective political leadership is of significant importance for the transformation process towards a sustainable and smart city.
-A strong leadership, stimulating innovative strategies; motivated city employees; a committed and unified city or municipal council; and a wide-reaching and well-executed citizen participation activities are all important preconditions for effective interventions.
+A strong leadership, stimulating innovative strategies, motivated city employees, a committed and unified city or municipal council and a wide-reaching and well-executed citizen participation activities are important preconditions for effective interventions.

 For everybody!
 The Morgenstadt Innovation Network provides your city or your company with valuable tips and suggestions in this important field of innovation.
-In this context, the network can also assist will improved collaboration between cities and companies.
-With our extensive experience and linked in with the know-how of the interdisciplinary Fraunhofer team, we speak your language and understand the way cities, as well as companies function.
+In this context, the network can also assist in improving collaboration between cities and companies.
+With extensive experience and expertise in know-how of the interdisciplinary Fraunhofer team, we understand the way cities, as well as companies function.

 How can you prioritize the steps that need to be taken in your city?
 There are tools for this in our toolbox.
-The Morgenstadt City Index can assist, for example, a city employee or even a high-ranking leader to see in which area their city performs very well or where it is falling behind
+The Morgenstadt City Index can assist, for example, a city employee or even a high-ranking leader to see in which areas their city performs very well and where it is falling behind.

 A second important factor linked to urban governance is integrated planning.
 "Silo thinking" is regularly identified at the source of many challenges faced by cities.
-The pursuit of sustainably demands an integrated approach, but the sustainability agenda in many cities is still conducted by departments divided along sectoral lines that do not work together effectively.
-In the framework of individual projects, City Labs or innovation partnerships, we help bring the relevant actors together and implement concepts collaboratively to overcome this disjointed approach.
+The pursuit of sustainability demands an integrated approach, but the sustainability agenda in many cities is still conducted by departments divided along sectoral lines that do not work together effectively.
+Einther in the framework of individual projects, City Labs or innovation partnerships, we help bring the relevant actors together and implement concepts collaboratively to overcome this disjointed approach.

 Effective integration of citizens and stakeholders in urban development has emerged as an important challenge for cities.
-The new media and online-based participatory procedures offer great potential for sustainable urban development.
+New media and online-based participatory procedures offer great potential for sustainable urban development.
 However, digital channels such as social media, online petitions and new interactive forms of participation significantly amplify friction between citizens and policy makers.
 For many cities and municipalities, the cost and benefits of digital participatory procedures are disproportionate.
-Management of online-based citizen communications requires a high demand of human resources with often limited tangible benefits.
-On the contrary, in some cases these channels are dominated by the overwhelming minority who push a narrow agenda.
+Management of online-based citizen communications requires a lot of human resources and often does not generated tangible benefits.
+On the contrary, in some cases these channels are dominated by the overwhelming minority that push a narrow agenda.

-A range of approaches and instruments for the effective management of digital participation and citizen communication processes already exist.
-However, practical application support, simplified solutions and professional expertise still lack.
-This would help municipalities to rise above the harsh reactive communication and exploit the full potential of digital media for participation.
+A range of approaches and instruments for the effective management of digital participation and citizen communication processes already exists.
+However, the is still lack of practical application support, simplified solutions and professional expertise, which would help municipalities to rise above the harsh reactive communication and exploit the full potential of digital media for participation.